neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 - `--save` whether to save the output model to disk
 - `--recipe` the file containing the one-shot hyperparameters
 - `--device` which device to load the model onto, either `cpu` or a specific `cuda:0`
-- `--precision` precision to load model as, either auto (default), half, or full
+- `--precision` precision to load model as, either auto (default), half, full, float16 or float32

 Example command:
 ```bash